bhashanet/Bhashanet-idn-compliant-website-samples/README.md

 ## Contents

 - **Code Samples:** Explore various code snippets and examples demonstrating how to handle IDNs in HTML, CSS, JavaScript, and other relevant technologies.
-- **Resources:** Find useful links, documentation, and tools for working with IDNs and ensuring compliance with relevant standards.
+- **Resources:** Find useful links, SOP's, documentation, and tools for working with IDNs and ensuring compliance with relevant standards.
 - **Contributing:** Interested in contributing to this repository?
 Check out the contribution guidelines to learn how you can get involved.

 ## How to Use